Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    :alt: Screenshot of the plotms after final bpass amp (corrected) vs chan with time and baseline averaging
    :align: center
    :scale: 80%

-   *Screenshot of amp(corrected) vs frequency for the calibrated ms file with time and baseline averaging on plotms.
-Note the parameters set for the said averaging.*

 Splitting the calibrated target source data